A Perfect Weekend in Austin Itinerary by JetSettingFools.com

 Start your exploration on South Congress Avenue at Jo’s Coffee for a little late afternoon pick-me-up.
 Be sure to check out the “I love you so much” street art mural while you are there!

-Then, spend time perusing the goods at some of the best Austin boutique shops.
+Then, spend time perusing the goods at some of the best boutique shops in town.
 Allens Boots is goof for leather western gear and Big Top Candy Shop for nostalgic candy classics.

 Dinner: Burritos or Burgers